BorelEnzo/BorelEnzo.github.io/CTFs/pico_2018/got_shell/index.md

 >Offsets to global variables from dynamic libraries are not known during compile time,
 >this is why they are read from the GOT table during runtime.

-First thing we did was to get the address if `win`:
+First thing we did was to get the address of `win`:

 > ```
 >gdb-peda$ print win